AlexandrMikhailovich/garpix_notify/README.md

 For notifications of the SYSTEM type, a separate non-periodic task is used that works instantly, if room_name is missing system messages will be sent in `'room_{id}'` where `'id'` is user id

+For mailing, create a template with the "Mailing list" event and click on the "Newsletter" button.
+In the field on the left, you can determine the number of messages that will be sent per hour.
+To change the address to the user, change the "DEAR" parameter in "settings".

 # Changelog

 See [CHANGELOG.md](backend/garpix_notify/CHANGELOG.md).